pupper/pupper-example/README.md

 **Listening**

 PHP is hooked to the same WebSocket as React.

-In this piece of code we're adding a listener for an event named 'hash'.
+In this piece of code we add a listener for an event named 'hash'.

 ```php
 // app/events.php